mehulagg/gitlab/doc/api/merge_requests.md

 ```

 NOTE: **Note:**
 Starting in GitLab 13.6, diffs associated with the set of changes will have the same size limitations applied as other diffs returned by the API or viewed via the UI.
-When this occurs, the `overflow` field will contain a value of `true`.
+When these limits impact the results, the `overflow` field will contain a value of `true`.
 Diff data without these limits applied can be retrieved by adding the `access_raw_diffs` parameter, however it will be slower and more resource intensive.

 Parameters: